jerickjoe111/launch-school/JS230/03_XHR_requests.md

 2. We set the `responseType` property of the XHR object to the string `json`;
 3. And then, when the response has been received, we can access to the already JSON-parsed data via the `response` property of the XHR object.
 If the response body couldn't be parsed or other error occurs, the value of this property will be simply `null`

 The `JSON.parse()` static method parses a JSON string, and creates the equivalent JavaScript value or object.
 It will throw an exception if the string to parse is not valid.
+(Not necessary in modern browsers when we set the `responseType` property to `'json'`, as the data in the `response` will already be parsed.)

 If we don't set the `responseType` property, we will have to write our own extra error-handling code along the `JSON.parse()` method, to which we will have to pass the value of the `response` property of the XHR object.
 As it seems obvious, there is no reason we should prefer this over the much more convenient way of setting the `responseType` property.